IntelegixLabs/Hitaya_Chain/README.md

 # HITAYA CHAIN NFT SCREENSHOTS

-Hitaya Circle to Mint and Purchase NFT in the Platform.
+Hitaya Chain to Mint and Purchase NFT in the Platform.

 <h3>NFTs</h3>